hejmartin/jquery-breakpoint/README.md

 ## The structure of a breakpoint

-A breakpoint is a javascript object consisting of **four** methods: `condition`, `first_enter`, `enter` and `exit`.
+A breakpoint, in this case, is a javascript object consisting of **four** methods: `condition`, `first_enter`, `enter` and `exit`.

 `condition()` should return `true` when the breakpoint should be activated and `false` when it should be deactivated.
-Most likely, you will use a media query as your condition, but this is not by any means required by the breakpoint plugin.
+Most likely, you'll want to use a media query as your condition, but this is not by any means required by the breakpoint plugin.

 ```javascript
 	$.breakpoint({